 Microsoft remains the #1 spoofed brand in phishing attacks due to the growing adoption of Microsoft 365.
 Between Q1 and Q3 2020 , Vade Secure detected 30,608 unique Microsoft phishing URLs.
 With a set of Microsoft 365 login credentials, phishers have access to a business’s entire ecosystem, from employees’ personally identifiable data, to financials, to customer data.

-In 2020, we saw more and more examples of phishers impersonating a brand other than Microsoft in the actual phishing email and then directing the user to Microsoft 365 to harvest their credentials.
+In 2020, we saw more and more phishing examples in which hackers impersonated a brand other than Microsoft in the actual phishing email and then directed the user to Microsoft 365 to harvest their credentials.
 Below is a Dropbox phishing email.
 When the user clicks the “View Transfer” link, they’re directed to a Microsoft 365 phishing page.

 The idea behind this technique is to capitalize on both Microsoft’s wide reach and trust ratio.
 Because of Microsoft 365’s vast user base, there is a very good chance that the recipient is a user and that the user will trust the phishing page rather than question it.